November 22, 2024

 A Day of Gratitude at MSM

-“To say that MSM is a work in progress is an understatement,” Explains President Gandre.
+“To say that MSM is a work in progress is an understatement,” explains President Gandre.
 “What we know as Manhattan School of Music did not dramatically open its doors to a brass fanfare and ribbon-cutting 106 years ago.
 The story of its start is much more complicated than that, and much more interesting.”

 To further bring this origin story to life, MSM historian John Blanchard has marked this year’s Founder’s Day by publishing a deep-dive essay, titled The Day Our School Began.
 Mr. Blanchard has also refreshed the ongoing main exhibit in the Library and added a satellite one focused exclusively on the years 1913–1921; both exhibits thoughtfully illustrate the crucial developments and struggles of the School’s earliest times.
 (Read this essay here.)

-President Gandre has recorded a video sharing his personal thoughts on Dr. Schenck available for viewing here.
+In addition, President Gandre has recorded a video sharing his personal thoughts on Dr. Schenck available for viewing here.

 The School's first home on East 105th Street, known then as the Neighborhood Music School